Ljointz/Ljointz/README.md

 - 👋 Hi, I’m @Ljointz
 - 👀 I’m interested in ...music & entertainment in the crypto space
 - 🌱 I’m currently learning ...
-EFT minting
+EFT minting and python
 - 💞️ I’m looking to collaborate on ...
 Programming & Production
 - 📫 How to reach me ...Twitter @Ljointz